how to remove laminate flooring without removing skirting boards

 Either start on the second row from the edge or in the middle of the room.
 Use the pry bar to wedge between the planks and then push down.
 The downward pressure causes the flooring to break apart.

-Okay, this is not the neatest way to lift laminate, but it helps relieve your anger issues while working.
+This is not the neatest way to lift laminate, but it helps relieve your anger issues while working.
 As you get nearer to the skirting board, switch to a less damaging method to remove the last remnants of laminate.

 Long-nosed pliers could be the answer here.
 Grip the edge of the laminate plank and pull it out from under the skirting board.